MicrosoftDocs/azure-dev-docs/articles/ai/includes/azure-ai-for-developers-python.md

 |[Switch from OpenAI to Azure OpenAI](https://aka.ms/azai/oai-to-aoai)|Guidance article on the small changes you need to make to your code in order to swap back and forth between OpenAI and the Azure OpenAI Service.|

-## Azure AI Services
+## Other Azure AI Services

-The Azure AI Services is a collection of services that help developers and organization rapidly create intelligent, market-ready, and responsbile applications with out-of-the-box and prebuilt customizable APIs and models.
+The Azure AI Services is a collection of services (including Azure OpenAI Services) that help developers and organizations rapidly create intelligent, market-ready, and responsbile applications with out-of-the-box and prebuilt customizable APIs and models.
+It encompases speech, vision, search, and more.

 ### Documentation